michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw3.md

 For this assignment you must implement the model generation from scratch, but you are allowed to use any resources or packages that help you manage your project, i.e. Github or any file i/o packages.
 If you have questions about this please ask.

+**Extra credit (3 points)**: Also implement add-one smoothing.

 ## Deliverables for part 1
 In your report, include:
 1. a description of how you wrote your program, including all assumptions and design decisions
-2. an excerpt of the two untuned trigram language models for English, displaying all n-grams and their probability with the two-character history *t h*
+2. an excerpt of both the unsmoothed and interpolated (and optional add-one) trigram language models for English, displaying all n-grams and their probability with the two-character history *t h*
-3. documentation that your probability distributions are valid (sum to 1)
+3. documentation that probability distributions for all language models are valid (sum to 1).
+Specifically, where $$w$$ is a word (random variable) and $$c$$ is the prior context of that word, this means the probability distributions $$P(w|c) = 1$$ or very close to 1 (>0.98 and <1.02 is fine) for all possible prior contexts.

-# 2. Use n-gram language models
+# 2. Use character n-gram language models
-* Language identification: For all trained language models, read in the test document, apply the language model to all sentences in it, and output perplexity.
+* Language identification: For all smoothed language models, read in the test document, apply the language model to all sentences in it, and output perplexity.
 Based on the results, identify the language of the test document.
 * Text generation: For only the bigram and trigram language models trained on English, extend your programs so that you can generate sentences.
 That is, given any English letter(s) as input and based on the n-gram model you should continue the sentence with the most likely characters.
 More specifically, given a letter to begin a sentence with, you should choose as the next character that character that yields the highest n-gram count when composed with previous characters into a n-gram.
 Thus, you will use the previous character for bigrams and previous two characters for trigrams.
 Your program should continue generating new characters until you have generated a 100 character sentence or you have reached a dead end (all n-gram counts are zero).

 ## Deliverables for part 2
 In your report, include:
-4. for all your unsmoothed and smoothed models, the average perplexity score across all lines in the test document, as well as which language each model estimates the test document is written in (has the lowest perplexity).
+4. for the linear interpolated model (and optional add-one model), the average perplexity score across all lines in the test document, as well as which language each model estimates the test document is written in (has the lowest perplexity).
 5. generated text outputs for the following inputs: bigrams starting with 10 letters of your choice, and trigrams using those 10 letters as the first character with a second meaningful character of your choice.
-6. critical analysis of your language identification results: e.g., why do your perplexity scores tell you what language the test data is written in? what does a comparison of your unsmoothed versus smoothed scores tell you about which performs best? what does a comparison of your unigram, bigram, and trigram scores tell you about which performs best? etc.
+6. critical analysis of your language identification results: e.g., why do your perplexity scores tell you what language the test data is written in? what does a comparison of your unigram, bigram, and trigram scores tell you about which performs best? etc.
 7. critical analysis of your generation results: e.g., are there any difference between the sentences generated by bigrams and trigrams, or by the unsmoothed versus smoothed models?
 Give examples to back up your conclusions.